Trail descriptions in and around the San Francisco Bay Area

 Round Valley is nestled deep in the East Bay hills.
 In fact, it's much closer to the Central Valley than it is to the bay.
 This is not exactly a "destination" ride.
 But, if you're desperate for variety, or if you plan to be in the vicinity anyway, it's enough to allow you to spend a nice couple of hours out in nature.

-The ride consists of an out-and-back all-fire-road route.
+The ride is a short one on an consists of an all-fire-road route.
 There's hardly any climbing except for a few short bursts (ignoring the last steep section near the turn-around point).
-The trail can be badly pockmarked with the hoof marks of grazing cows, especially toward the farther reaches of this route.
+The trail can be badly pockmarked with the hoof marks of grazing cows, especially on the innermost reaches of the loop and along Fox Tail Trail.
 Timing your ride toward the end of the summer might mitigate this a little bit, but then you'd be missing out on the green grass.

 One thing you'll find at Round Valley is a whole lot of solitude.
 I don't think I've encountered more than a couple of human beings during my two visits there.
 The trail starts off by closely following a cute creek bed for a short while in the beginning before getting deeper into Round Valley itself.
 Especially during the green season, the scenery is beautiful with velvety-looking rolling hills sprinkled with oak trees.
 It resembles a model train set.
 You'll see a few pieces of historic farm equipment abandoned along the trail here and there.
 You might also encounter the bovine culprits of the pockmarking of the trails.